 Questions to ask before you commit

 You should also ask what the handover looks like.
 A proper walkthrough saves time and stress later.
-You want to understand how the electrical system works, how to manage water and waste, what to expect from heating, and how to contact support if needed.
+You want to understand how the electrical system works, how to manage water and waste, what to expect from the heating system, and how to contact support if needed.

 Pickup logistics are worth checking too, especially after a long flight.
 Straightforward airport or station collection can make the first day much easier.
 The smoother the start, the more energy you have for the trip itself.